San Diego Child Support Lawyer

 Parents have the right to request a change in their child support agreement.
 This is often done when the parent paying child support experiences a change in his or her income, the parent receiving support experiences a change in income, or the amount of time each parent spends with the child changes.
 If you are a parent seeking to modify your child support agreement, we highly recommend ensuring you have proper representation.

 An insufficient child support agreement can severely impact a child, as well as either of their parents.
 We want to help protect the rights of your family to prevent any unfair results.
 The San Diego child support lawyers at the Law Office of George Gedulin have significant experience handling family law cases and understand the sensitivity of the situation.
 We strive to keep our clients informed every step of the way which is why, for your peace of mind, you will have direct access to your attorney 24/7.
-Let our family attorneys fight to win your case.
+Let our child support lawyers in San Diego fight to win your case.